Alex-WRK/Module_14-Challenge/README.md

 Bubble chart displaying microbial diversity.
 Demographic information.
 Gauge chart showing the weekly washing frequency.
-Explore the data and visualizations by selecting different test subject IDs from the dropdown.

 #### References
 Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/Links to an external site.